 Here’s How Much It’ll Cost You

-“So, what’s it going to cost me?” – that’s what you’re thinking now, right?
-Well, I keep things simple there too.
+I keep things simple here too.
 Clients purchase a package of hours upfront, and then I bill everything I do for them (to the minute) against those hours.
 Hours expire a year from the purchase date.
 When the hours are close to running out, I let the client know and they can decide whether or not to purchase more hours (and this is when a timesheet can be requested as well).
-Because of the nature of the work I do, there are no refunds.
 Easy peasy.
 I’ve been working this way for several years and it really works for everyone.

 Below you’ll find my rates for 1 hour, 5 hours, 10 hours, 20 hours, 40 hours, and 60 hours.
 The more hours you buy, the cheaper the hourly rate.